Your Comfort is Our Priority

 What are the symptoms and signs of dental anxiety?

 If you are dealing with any of these, you may have dental anxiety.
 If the problem persists, it is a good idea to tell your dentist how you are feeling.
-Always remember that statistically, most patients struggle with the same feelings, so we know how to help calm your nerves and make the visit as pleasant as possible.
+Usually, most people share these feelings.
+We understand and are here to help calm your nerves and ensure a comfortable visit.

 Will sedation dentistry cure my dental anxiety?

 Sedation is a great tool for patients who suffer from dental anxiety.
-We can sedate patients who struggle with severe dental anxiety for procedures to make the experience less stressful for them.
-The hope with this tactic is that over time, patients will lose their fear of the dentist and be able to undergo an appointment or procedure without sedation.
+For patients with severe dental anxiety, we provide sedation to reduce stress during procedures.
+The long-term aim is to help them overcome their fear and be able to attend appointments without sedation.

 Is nitrous oxide safe to use for dental anxiety?